-A mutual exchange is where two or more Council or Registered Provider (RP) tenants wish to swap their homes with each other.
-For an exchange to be granted, the landlord of both tenants must agree.
+This is where two or more tenants want to 'swap' their homes with each other, also known as a Mutual Exchange.
+For a swap to be allowed, the landlord of both tenants must both agree.

 Landlords encourage tenants to consider finding a swap if they want to move, especially in areas where demand is high or they have no priority on the housing register.
-Finding a swap can be the quickest way to move to another area or property that is better suited to your needs.
+Finding a swap can be the quickest way to move to another area or property that meets the needs of you and your family.
 Sometimes, the person you are swapping with may agree to leave carpets, curtains or other items in the home for you.

 How do I find someone to swap with?

-If you are a tenant of one of the Compass partner landlords, you can register on this site by completing a simple form.
-User Guides for keeping track of your swap requests and placing bids are available in the Customer Documents area of the website.
+If you are a tenant of one of the other Compass partner landlords (Home Group or Hartlepool Borough Council), you can register on the Compass website by completing a simple form from the 'My Account' page.
+User Guides for keeping track of your swap requests on this site and placing bids are available in the Customer Documents area of the website.
 Click here to view theses guides.

 You can also arrange to complete an application with your landlord, place an advert in your local community centre, shop or newspaper, or ask your friends and family if they know anyone who would like to swap with you.